ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

 It is extremely important for you to fully understand each change you make to a MySQL database server.
 If you don't understand portions of the script's output, or if you don't understand the recommendations, you should consult a knowledgeable DBA or system administrator that you trust.
 Always test your changes on staging environments, and always keep in mind that improvements in one area can negatively affect MySQL in other areas.
 ```

-Regardless, it is a useful tool for seeing performance metrics quickly.
-The fastest way to get it running is to run the following commands via SSH:
+With that warning in mind, it is a useful tool for seeing a wide range of performance metrics quickly.
+If you wish to run it on your server, you can, via SSH:

 ```console
 wget http://mysqltuner.pl/ -O mysqltuner.pl